adriannadavis/Adrianna-Davis/README.md

 Selecting sequences from a specific taxon:

   Select all the available sequences for the Suessiales in replacement of Mamiellophyceae Ostreococcus

    # Filter only the sequences for which the column genus contains Suessiales
     pr2_sues <- pr2 %>% dplyr::filter(genus == "Suessiales")

    # Select only the columns of interest
     pr2_sues <- pr2_sues %>% dplyr::select( genbank_accession, species,
                                               pr2_sample_type, gb_strain, gb_clone,
                                               pr2_latitude, pr2_longitude,
                                               sequence_length, sequence  )

     pr2_sues

  Make an additional instruction to export Suessiales data
   # Export data to the file
     write.table(pr2_sues, "~/analysis/pr2_sues.tsv", sep="\t", quote=F, col.names=NA)

-Continue with the provided instructions.
-Continue to subsitute Ostreococcus with Suessiales
+Continue with the provided instructions with the subsitution of Ostreococcus with Suessiale